CCBlueX/LiquidBounce/README.md

 ## Setting up a Workspace

 LiquidBounce uses Gradle, to make sure that it is installed properly you can check [Gradle's website](https://gradle.org/install/).
-It also requires NodeJS and Python to be installed for our [theme](https://github.com/CCBlueX/LiquidBounce/tree/nextgen/src-theme).
+It also requires Node.js and Python to be installed for our [theme](https://github.com/CCBlueX/LiquidBounce/tree/nextgen/src-theme).

 1. Clone the repository using `git clone --recurse-submodules https://github.com/CCBlueX/LiquidBounce`.